Emma Gilmore is a partner at the Firm and is regularly involved in high-profile class-action litigation.

 Ms. Gilmore plays a leading role in the Firm’s class action case in the Southern District of New York against Brazil’s largest oil company, Petróleo Brasileiro S.A. - Petrobras, arising from a multi-billion dollar kickback and bribery scheme, in which the Firm is Lead Counsel.
 In re Petrobras Sec.
 Litig., No. 14-cv-9662 (S.D.N.Y.).
 The biggest corruption in the history of Brazil has ensnared not only Petrobras' former executives but also Brazilian politicians, including former president Lula da Silva and one-third of the Brazilian Congress.
 Ms. Gilmore deposed and defended numerous fact and expert witnesses, including deposing the former CEO of Petrobras, the whistleblower, and the chief accountant.
 She also played an instrumental role in securing a significant victory for investors in this case at the Second Circuit Court of Appeals, when the Court rejected the heightened ascertainability requirement for obtaining class certification that had been imposed by other circuit courts.
 She opposed defendants' petition for a writ of certiorari to the Supreme Court.
 In a significant victory for investors, Pomerantz has achieved a historic $3 billion settlement with Petrobras.
 This is not only the largest securities class action settlement in a decade, but is the largest settlement ever in a class action involving a foreign issuer, the fifth-largest class action settlement ever achieved in the United States, and the largest settlement achieved by a foreign lead plaintiff.

 Ms. Gilmore also plays a leading role in the Firm's class action litigation against Deutsche Bank, arising from the bank's $10 billion money-laundering scheme, for which Deutsche Bank was recently fined $425 million by the New York State Department of Financial Services.

-Ms. Gilmore also represents aggrieved investors in a class action against Samarco Mineracao S.A., in connection with the Fundao dam-burst disaster, which is widely regarded as the worst environmental disaster in Brazil's history.
+She also represents Safra Bank in a class action against Samarco Mineracao S.A., in connection with the Fundao dam-burst disaster, which is widely regarded as the worst environmental disaster in Brazil's history.